iandreyev/kernel.css/README.md

 What is it?
 -----------
-The kernel.css framework is a unintrusive, lightweight and semantic css and javascript framework inspired by the [material design spec](https://material.io/guidelines).
+The kernel.css framework is a unintrusive, lightweight and semantic CSS and JavaScript framework inspired by the [material design spec](https://material.io/guidelines).
 It uses prefixes for all it's classes.
 It's meant to be a foundation to your projects, and not a complete product.